 Credit: American Addiction Centers

 State-funded rehab generally offers more basic services compared to the treatment provided through private facilities.
-Whereas some private rehab programs offer luxury hotel-like amenities such as swimming, art classes, yoga, chef-prepared meals, and nature excursions, many state-funded centers will focus on providing counseling, behavioral therapy, addiction classes, and onsite drug tests.
+Whereas some private rehab programs offer luxury hotel-like amenities such as swimming, art classes, yoga, chef-prepared meals and nature excursions, many state-funded rehab centers will focus on providing counseling, behavioral therapy, addiction classes and onsite drug tests.

-What is the Cost Difference Between State and Private Rehab?
+What Is the Cost Difference Between State Rehab and Private Rehabilitation?

-The cost of treatment in a state-funded rehab center is substantially lower than in a private facility, and many programs are offered to individuals at no cost.
+The cost of treatment in a state-funded rehab facility is substantially lower than that of a private facility, and many programs are offered to individuals for free.

-The actual cost of treatment will depend on an individual’s qualification for the program and the types of treatment and services that are required.
+The actual cost of rehab treatment will depend on an individual’s qualification for the program and the types of addiction treatment and services that are required.

-How Do I Find a State-Funded Rehab Facility Near Me?
+How to Find State-Funded Rehab Facilities Near Me

-SAMHSA provides a directory of Single State Agencies (SSAs) for substance use services to help find state funded rehab near you, the state government agencies that coordinate the delivery of services to individuals with substance use disorders.7
+If you think you may need addiction treatment and you are wondering, ‘how can I find the best state-funded drug or alcohol rehab centers near me?’, SAMHSA provides a directory of Single State Agencies (SSAs) for substance use services to help you find local state-funded alcohol and drug rehab facilities.
+SSAs for drug and alcohol abuse are the state government agencies that coordinate the delivery of services to individuals with substance use disorders.7

-Although SSAs are also responsible for providing substance use prevention services and guidance to the entire population of their state, a large majority of their resources are dedicated to providing addiction treatment to individuals who are uninsured or have low incomes.8 Using the information found in this directory, you can contact the corresponding agency in your state to find out if you qualify for any of their funded programs through a treatment center near you.
+Although SSAs are also responsible for providing substance use prevention services and guidance to the entire population of their states, a large majority of their resources is dedicated to providing addiction treatment to individuals who have no insurance or who have low incomes.8 Using the information found in this directory, you can contact the corresponding agency in your state to find out if you qualify for any of their funded programs through a treatment center near you.

-Once you determine the state-funded rehab programs that you may be eligible to enroll in, you can narrow down the list of treatment facilities in your state to those that most closely meet your needs.
+Once you determine the state-funded rehab programs that you may be eligible to enroll in, you can narrow down the list of drug and alcohol treatment facilities in your state to those that most closely meet your needs.

-The Treatment Services Locator, provided by SAMHSA, is a useful tool that allows you to find nearby treatment centers based on your home address.9 Your search results can be filtered based on any specific requirements you may have regarding service settings (such as outpatient or residential), specific payments accepted, availability of payment assistance, and special programs and groups offered (such as programs specifically designed for LGBT clients or persons with co-occurring disorders).
+The Treatment Services Locator, provided by SAMHSA, is a useful tool that allows you to find nearby treatment centers based on your home address.9 Your search results can be filtered based on any specific requirements you may have regarding treatment settings (such as outpatient or residential), specific payments accepted, availability of payment assistance and special programs and groups offered.
+These could include women’s drug and alcohol rehab treatment, co-ed rehab programs, couples’ rehab treatment and programs for persons with co-occurring disorders.